adfresca/sdk-ios/README.md

   If you'd like to add AdSupport.framework or remove the framework from existing xcode project with our SDK, please refer to the [IFV Only Option](#ifv-only-option) section to migrate your users.

-3. Add -ObjC to Other Linker Flag on your target's build setting.
+3) Add -ObjC to Other Linker Flag on your target's build setting.

   <img src="https://adfresca.zendesk.com/attachments/token/rny0s0zm3modful/?name=2Untitled.png" width="600" />

-4. In Info.plst, set 'aps-environment' value as 'production'.
+4) In Info.plst, set 'aps-environment' value as 'production'.
 It is necessary to use a push notification feature.

   <img src="https://adfresca.zendesk.com/attachments/token/bd7oz41zoh5zjs4/?name=Screen+Shot+2013-02-07+at+5.22.50+PM.png" width="600" />

+  Also, if your orientation of the app is landscape only, set 'Initial interface orientation' to 'Landscape (right home button)'

-  Also, set your own URL Scheme value. the example below shows how to set URL Scheme with "myapp" value.
+  Finally, set your own URL Scheme value. the example below shows how to set URL Scheme with "myapp" value.
 It will be used in the cross promotion feature.

   <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png"/>